ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/visualisations/targeting-data.md

         id: 'wing',
       },
     ],
-    measures: [
+    measure: [
       {
         id: 'count',
         display: 'Total prisoners',
       },
     ],
-    expectNulls: true, // <-- all remaining cols other than est_id, wing, and count, must be null.
+    expectNull: true, // <-- all remaining cols other than est_id, wing, and count, must be null.
   },
 }
 ```